 How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 A terrarium or closed ecosystem is not only a beautiful decorative piece but also one of the easiest ways to bring greenery into your home.
-However, every terrarium—whether open, closed, or semi-open—requires its own specific maintenance requirements.
+However, every terrarium—whether open, closed, or semi-terrarium—requires its own specific maintenance requirements.
 The good news: with a few simple guidelines, your terrarium will remain usable, beautiful, and healthy.

 What is an ecosystem? (closed terrarium)